arduino/forum-assets/content/categories/official-hardware/mkr-boards/mkr-shields/_topics/about-the-mkr-shields-category/README.md

-# About the MKR SHIELDS category
+# About the MKR Shields category

 ## Published At